AdamCorbinFAUPhD/CEN5035-Software-Engineering/final/final_paper.md

 emotions from direct word translation, to visual facial queues, and even body language.
 Picard talked about how it can be extremely difficult to accurately detect emotions since not everyone has the same behaviors of emotions.
 There are even some non visual queues such has elevated heart rate or blood pressure.
-On top of that when trying to study the behaviors of emotions on page XX [@picard95] talks about how even in lab experiments people might behave differently than in a non simulated environments.
+On top of that when trying to study the behaviors of emotions on page 2 [@picard95] talks about how even in lab experiments people might behave differently than in a non simulated environments.

 After the problem of detecting human emotion there is computer decision making.
 Picard talks about how good decisions have a factor of emotion involved.
 Too little emotion and too much emotion can be detrimental to the decision making process.
-Thus Picard states that computer need to have emotion in order to have a better decision making process.
+Thus Picard states that computers need to have emotion in order to have a better decision making process.

-Interestingly near the last paragraph of summary Picard states that computer with too little emotion will not likely "attain creative and intelligent behavior" but too much emotion the computer might "eliminate" us humans.
+Interestingly near the last paragraph of summary Picard states that a computer with too little emotion will not likely "attain creative and intelligent behavior" but too much emotion the computer might "eliminate" us humans.

 Based on detecting emotions then inputting actions to observe the emotions on seeking a goal of a specific emotions.

 ## Speech and Gaze paper
-In the Speech and Gaze conflicts papers the authors are trying to determine if when communicating with each other if gaze helps with communication.
-The definition of gaze in this context the the action of a human or robot where they look in the direction of something that they are talking about.
+In the Speech and Gaze conflicts papers the authors are trying to determine when communicating with each other if gaze helps with communication.
+The definition of gaze in this context is the action of a human or robot where they look in the direction of something that they are talking about.
 This definition also covers congruent gaze.
 The authors also want to see if no gaze or even incongruent(incorrect) gaze harms communication.

 The authors are taking a simple approach at this problem by having communication and gaze to pick out a shape block on a colored piece of papers in front of them.
-With these results they want to determine if it would be valuable to introduce game in a robot communication.
+With these results they want to determine if it would be valuable to introduce gaze in a robot communication.

 # Challenges and Limitations [15pts]
 ## Picard paper